pagbabian-splunk/ocsf-docs/articles/OCSF-Storage-Strategies.md

 # OCSF – Iceberg Storage Strategies
 Paul Agbabian, April 2026; Updated May, June 2026

-Contributions by Matthias Valentin, Hunter Madison
+Contributions by Matthias Vallentin, Hunter Madison

 ## Overview
 There are multiple ways that OCSF structured events can be stored for analysis in Parquet/Iceberg table format.
 The following list is not exhaustive but forms the most common approaches seen so far in the industry.